chrishough/my-configurations/readme.md

 * [sass-lint](https://github.com/brigade/scss-lint)
 * [credo](https://github.com/rrrene/credo)

 This guide is highly opinionated.
 If you have any questions please post an issue.
 I am open to pull requests.
+Finally, this guide is supposed to read from top to bottom.
+If you are following this advice, please read it like *following the yellow brick road*, and have fun.

 ## <img src="https://cdn.rawgit.com/chrishough/my-public-data/master/my-configurations/installation.svg" height="20"> Base Software Installation